Concerns For

 Support You:

-The Veterinary Institute has developed this web site so that Veterinarians
+The Veterinary Institute has developed this web site so that veterinarians

-and animal owners alike will have a comprehensive source of scientific based
+and animal owners alike will have a comprehensive source of scientific-based

-which to draw upon to help our animals
+knowledge from which to draw upon to help our animals

-live longer; healthier; happier lives.
+live longer; healthier and happier lives.
 Unfortunately, in

 the animal health world much of the information and